Ann Blyth

-Ann Marie Blyth (born August 16, 1928) is an American retired actress and singer.
-For her performance as Veda in the 1945 Michael Curtiz film Mildred Pierce, Blyth was nominated for an Academy Award for Best Supporting Actress.
-She is one of the last surviving stars from the Golden Age of Hollywood cinema, and became the earliest surviving Academy Award nominee upon the death of Angela Lansbury in October 2022 (Although Glynis Johns is the oldest living Oscar nominee).
+Ann Blyth (born Anne Marie Blythe; August 16, 1928) is an American retired actress and singer.
+She began her career in radio as a child before transitioning to Broadway, where she appeared in Lillian Hellman’s Watch on the Rhine (1941–42).
+Blyth signed with Universal Studios in the 1940s and made her film debut in Chip Off the Old Block (1944), followed by a series of musical comedies.
+Her breakout role came in Mildred Pierce (1945), where she played the scheming Veda Pierce, earning a nomination for the Academy Award for Best Supporting Actress.

+Blyth worked extensively in film throughout the 1940s and 1950s, appearing in notable films such as Brute Force (1947), The Great Caruso (1951), and The King’s Thief (1955).
+After transitioning to theater and television in the late 1950s, she starred in productions such as The King and I and appeared on shows like The Twilight Zone and Murder, She Wrote.
+Blyth retired from acting in 1985.
+She is the earliest surviving Academy Award-nominee and one of the last surviving stars of the Golden Age of Hollywood.

 Life and career

 Early life

-Anne Marie Blythe (she later dropped the "e" from her first name and surname) was born in Mount Kisco, New York, on August 16, 1928.
-After her father left the family, Anne, her elder sister (Dorothy) and their mother moved to a walk-up apartment on East 31st Street in New York City, where her mother took in ironing.
+Anne Marie Blythe (she later dropped the "e" from her first and last names) was born in Mount Kisco, New York, on August 16, 1928.
+After her father left the family, Anne, her elder sister Dorothy, and their mother moved to a walk-up apartment on East 31st Street in New York City, where her mother took in ironing.

 Watch on the Rhine

 Blyth performed on children's radio shows in New York for six years, making her first appearance when she was five.
 When she was nine, she joined the New York Children's Opera Company.